DenysMoskalenko/BoilerplateBuilder/README.md

 - **Author email**: Your email
 - **Project type**: Choose from `fastapi_db`, `fastapi_slim`, `cli_db`, `cli_slim`
 - **Python version**: 3.11, 3.12, or 3.13
+- **Use observability**: Add OpenTelemetry tracing, Prometheus metrics, and structured logging
+- **Use local telemetry stack**: Include local Grafana/Tempo/Prometheus/Loki stack for development
+  - ⚠️ **Note**: `generate_local_otel_stack` requires `use_otel_observability` to be enabled.
+If you select `use_otel_observability=no`, the project generation will fail with a clear error message.
+  - 💡 **Tip**: If you encounter a "directory already exists" error, it may be from a previous failed generation.
+Remove the directory and try again: `rm -rf YourProjectName`
 - **Pre-commit hooks**: Enable/disable pre-commit
 - **GitHub Actions**: Enable/disable CI/CD
 - **Git initialization**: Auto-initialize git repo